 At the annual conference, the President, or a representative appointed by the President, shall convene a Business Meeting to conduct the affairs of the organization.
 Full Members may vote at this meeting.
 Initiatives proposed at the Business Meeting, other than by-law amendments, will be enacted if endorsed by a majority of Full Members voting.
 Ten Percent (10%) of the voting membership shall constitute a quorum.

-4 Corners ABA shall have the following Officers nominated and elected by no later than March 31 from a slate presented by the Nomination Committee and/or by write-in nominations on the official ballot mailed, and shall assume their respective offices following the annual Business Meeting: President, Treasurer, Secretary, and Directors.
-For the Student Director office, Student Members may select among the candidates by paper ballot.
-A candidate is elected if endorsed by a majority of eligible Student Members voting.
+Four Corners ABA shall have the following Officers nominated no later than March 31 from a slate presented by the Nomination Committee and/or by electronic write-in nominations on the official ballot mailed, and shall assume their respective offices following the annual Business Meeting: Past-President, President, President-Elect, Treasurer, Secretary, and Directors.
+A Student-Director candidate is elected if endorsed by a majority of eligible Student Members voting.

-No individual may hold two 4-Corners ABA elected offices at the same time.
+No individual may hold two Four Corners ABA elected offices at the same time.
 To accept a new office, an individual must resign from a current office.
-Office vacancies created by resignation, other than that of President, will be filled by election at the annual Business Meeting.
+Office vacancies created by resignation, other than that of President, will be filled by designation by the current Board of Directors.

-The Treasurer manages the organizations financial affairs in consultation with the other officers, and prepares a report of financial activities at each Business Meeting or other meetings as requested by the President.
-The Treasurer shall: collect all dues and assessments; make all disbursements; keep such financial records as may be required by the Board of Directors; submit the financial records for audit when required by the Board of Directors and shall deliver them to the successor upon completion of the term of office.
+The Treasurer manages the organization’s financial affairs in consultation with the other officers, and prepares a report of financial activities at each Business Meeting or other meetings as requested by the President.
+The Treasurer shall: collect all dues and assessments; make all disbursements; keep such financial records as may be required by the Board of Directors; submit annual tax report to the IRS; submit the financial records for audit when required by the Board of Directors and shall deliver them to the successor upon completion of the term of office.

 The Secretary keeps minutes at the annual Business Meeting, conducts officer elections, archives important documents related to organization business, and communicates with members as needed.
-The Secretary shall be responsible for: keeping all records of the Association and of the Board of Directors (except financial records); coordinating membership applications with the Membership Committee; documenting resignations from the Association; issuing notices and keeping minutes for all meetings; delivering records to the successor to that office upon completion of the term of office.
+The Secretary shall be responsible for: keeping all records of the Association and of the Board of Directors (except financial records); coordinating membership applications and member contact information with the Membership Committee; documenting resignations from the Association; issuing notices and keeping minutes for all meetings; delivering records to the successor to that officer upon completion of the term of office.

 Officers may be removed from their position if they fail to appropriately execute the duties of their office.
 Two-thirds of the Board of Directors must vote in favor of this action to remove an officer.